-Drought requires European potato processors to make important strategic decisions10 months ago
+Drought requires European potato processors to make important strategic decisions1 year ago

 Annual Insight research on the global market for frozen potato products shows that demand is at its highest point ever and is expected to continue increasing, especially outside Europe.
 Even though part of the demand outside Europe is produced locally, The Netherlands and Belgium remain important supply sources; these are the two largest exporting countries of frozen potato products globally (Source: trademap.org).
 Latest figures of the Nederlandse Aardappelorganisatie (NAO) show that Dutch potato processing to ‘pre-baked potato products’ in May 2018 increased to 162.1 tonnes, which is an increase of 4% compared to May 2017.
 Also, the 2017 volume of processed potatoes in Belgium increased with 3.6%.
 In addition, the potato processing industry in Belgium has set a country record: in 2017, the aggregate industry invested almost 350 million euros, implying that the production capacity of several players increased significantly (source: Belgapom).
 These capacity expansions require the Belgian players to generate additional volume sales to cover for extra (fixed) operational costs.
 However, with current potato crops doomed to fail, the supply of these extra volumes is highly uncertain.